 Suppliers who wish to compete for bids must apply for a vendor number using the procedures above.
-Also prospective vendors should register for Procurement Services' bidding platform eSchoolMall, http://www.esmsolutions.com, in order to receive bids.
+Also, prospective vendors should register for Procurement Services' electronic bidding platform Ion Wave https://mscsprocurementservices.ionwave.net, in order to receive bids.

-If a supplier should have any questions regarding eSchoolMall registration, the supplier must contact eSchoolMall at (877) 969-7246.
+If a supplier should have any questions regarding Ion Wave registration, the supplier must contact Ion Wave at (866) 277-2645.
 If a supplier has any questions concerning email notification for any on-line bid advertised on Procurement Services' website, the supplier should contact Procurement Services at (901) 416-5376.